JaHIY/shell-base64/README.md

 `urlsafe_decode_base64.sh` can only decode strings from `urlsafe_encode_base64.sh`.

-Warning: If the input string is long, it may take long time to encode/decode it.
+Warning: If the input string is long, it may take a long time to encode/decode it.